theCanadianHat/OCA8/chapters/1/reviewQuestions/readme.md

 - F. Does not compile.

 ### A6.
+E. The first two imports can be removed because `java.lang` is automatically imported.
+The second two imports can be removed because `Tank` and `Water` are in the same package, makin the correct answer E. If `Tank` and `Water` were in different packages, one of these two imports could be removed.
+In that case, the anser would be option D.

 ### Q7.
 Given the following classes, which of the following snippets can be inserted in the place of `INSERT IMPORTS HERE` and have the code compile?
 (Choose all that apply)
 ```java